MyArtverse-Project/MyArtverse/README.md

 ## About this project

 _MyFursona_ is an open source project where users can manage their artworks, info (such as biography and interests), and lore about their sona.
-This is being built using Fastify, Next.js with TypeScript, Plain o' CSS (No Frameworks, using SCSS) and MongoDB.
+This is being built using Fastify, Next.js with TypeScript, SCSS, and MongoDB.

 ## Design